kkaris/indra_network_search/doc/indra_network_service/web_ui_introduction.rst

 Result Categories
 -----------------
-If there are no results for the specific section, that section's card won't show up.
-By default, the result cards are collapsed and only the card header is shown with a summary count of the number of results.
-To expand the card body, click on the card header.
+*Note*: If there are no results for the specific category, that section will be hidden.

 Complexes and Families
 ~~~~~~~~~~~~~~~~~~~~~~